 If you receive an email that appears to come from uShip.com, but you’re suspicious that it may be a scam, please expand your header on your email to see the full email address the message was sent from.

-Here are examples of known scam emails:
+Here are examples of known scam emails and sites: